SloPal: A 60-Million-Word Slovak Parliamentary Corpus with Aligned Speech and Fine-Tuned ASR Models: Alignment and segmentation

 \subsection{Segment Construction from Anchors}

-The anchoring method proved reasonably effective, as most sessions contained a sufficient number of matched words.
+The anchoring method was effective: most sessions contained a sufficient number of matched words.
 To construct segments suitable for our ASR dataset, we aimed to group transcript and audio pairs that were no longer than 30 seconds.

 We iterated through the list of anchors, starting from each one and scanning forward until we found the next anchor with a time difference greater than 28 seconds.
 We used a 2-second buffer to create a soft threshold.
 All ground truth words between the starting anchor and this later anchor formed a candidate segment, and the corresponding audio slice was extracted using their timestamps.